Fill your day with intentional time. Every day. With things that make you grow and move you closer towards your goals.

 Brandon Sanderson has talked multiple times about using a similar system to write consistently.

 I built Nichigram to help myself manage my time better in 2026—in the middle of trying to balance a lot of different things in my life: job hunt, going to gym, and teaching myself computer graphics.
-I wanted to build something that helps me appreciate a bit more the mundane "journey" of it all, and so the single-player social media was born.

 You can reach out to me at younminb@gmail.com